pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 <figure>
   <img src="{{ site.baseurl }}/images/blog/2024/june/pycon-python-packaging-too-many-options.png" alt="Image of a flat coated retriever lying down with a purple ice bag on its head looking sad." style="width: 90%;" />
   <figcaption> Too many choices can lead to frustration for many users that are learning a new technical thing.
-More biscuits - or early wins - are more empowering for a learner and set them up for success.</figcaption>
+More biscuits—or early wins—are more empowering for a learner and set them up for success.</figcaption>
 </figure>

 ### The evolution of the pyOpenSci Python packaging guide